Jonathan Gannon: Tampering scandal

-On April 27, 2023, it was revealed that Gannon had interviewed with the Cardinals the week after the Eagles won the NFC Championship Game, which is a period of impermissible conduct.
+On April 27, 2023, it was revealed that Gannon had interviewed with the Cardinals the week after the Eagles won the NFC Championship Game, which is a period of impermissible contact.
 According to Marcus Hayes of The Philadelphia Inquirer, the Eagles front office was furious at Gannon believing that he was distracted prior to the Super Bowl.
 As a result of the tampering, the Eagles and Cardinals announced they had swapped third round picks in the 2023 NFL draft and the Cardinals received the Eagles' 2024 fifth round pick.

 2023 season

 Gannon won his first preseason game 18–17 against the Denver Broncos on August 11, 2023.
 However, the Cardinals lost in Gannon's regular-season debut against the Washington Commanders by a score of 20–16 on September 10, 2023.
-On September 24, 2023, Gannon won his first regular-season game as an NFL head coach against the Dallas Cowboys by a score of 28–16.
+On September 24, 2023, Gannon won his first regular season game as an NFL head coach against the Dallas Cowboys by a score of 28–16.

-Despite starting 1–8 the return of quarterback Kyler Murray in week 10 saw the team finish the season on a 3–5 run including a notable upset over Gannon's previous team the Philadelphia Eagles in week 17 which denied them a chance at the NFCs top seed in the playoffs.
+Despite starting 1–8, the return of quarterback Kyler Murray in Week 10 saw the team finish the season on a 3–5 run, including a notable upset over Gannon's previous team the Philadelphia Eagles in Week 17 which denied them a chance at the NFC's top seed in the playoffs.
 Under Gannon, the Cardinals finished 4–13 in 2023.